-(i) Respond to the complaint; (ii) Propose a resolution to the voluntarily engage in mediation of the complaint.
+(i) Respond to the complaint; (ii) Propose a resolution to the complaint; or complaint.

-complaint; or

-(iii) If the parties are willing,

-voluntarily engage in mediation of the
+(iii) If the parties are willing, voluntarily engage in mediation of the

-(3) The investigation shall produce a report consistent with those the report consistent with those the investigating agency routinely provides, shall determine whether its findings support the complaint, and shall state whether the DoDEA school system or the Military Department is violating a requirement of the IDEA or this part.
+(3) The investigation shall produce a report consistent with those the investigating agency routinely provides, shall determine whether its findings support the complaint, and shall state whether the DoDEA school system or the Military Department is violating a requirement of the IDEA or this part.

-(vi) The findings and conclusions of the report of investigation related to the administrative complaint shall be made available to the complainant and members of the public in accordance with the standard operating procedures of the investigating activity and 32 CFR part 310 and 32 CFR part 285.
+(vi) The findings and conclusions of the report of investigation related to the administrative complaint shall be made available to the complainant and members of the public in accordance with the standard operating procedures of the investigating activity and 32 CFR parts 285 and 310.